'Recycled' 1972 Series III, 88 Station Wagon

 Parabolic springs & Suspension lift

-'Long wheelbase' steel wheels (to accommodate larger tyre sizes) fitted with radial tyres
+'Long wheelbase' steel wheels (to accommodate wider tyre sizes) fitted with radial tyres

 Servo assisted brakes

-Late type (11J) 2286cc petrol engine with Weber carb & electronic ignition
+Late type (11J) 2286cc petrol engine with 5 main bearings, Weber carb & electronic ignition

 Stainless steel exhaust